Lactoperoxidase: Cancer

-Cancer

-Antibody conjugates of glucose oxidase and to lactoperoxidase have been found to effective in killing tumor cells in vitro.
-In addition, macrophages exposed to lactoperoxidase are stimulated to kill cancer cells.
-Knockout mice deficient in lactoperoxidase suffer ill-health and develop tumors.
+A mix of antibody–drug conjugates where an antibody is linked to LPO or GOx was found to be effective in killing tumor cells in vitro.
+In this kind of conjugate, an antibody acts as the "seeker" that moves a tumor-killing molecule ("payload") into proximity of targeted cells.

+Biotechnology

+Lactoperoxidase has been used with radioactive iodine to selectively label membrane surfaces, making them easier to observe.

 Clinical significance

 Innate immune system

 The antibacterial and anti-viral activities of lactoperoxidase play an important role in the mammalian immune defense system; the lactoperoxidase system is considered the first line of defense against airborne bacteria and viral agents.
 Importantly, lactoperoxidase is also extruded into the lung, bronchii and nasal mucus.

 Hypothiocyanite is one of the reactive intermediates produced by the activity of lactoperoxidase on thiocyanate and hydrogen peroxide produced by dual oxidase 2 proteins, also known as Duox2.
 Thiocyanate secretion in cystic fibrosis patients is decreased, resulting in a reduced production of the antimicrobial hypothiocyanite and consequently contributes to increased risk of airway infection.

 Viral infections

 Peroxidase-generated hypoiodous acid (HOI), hypoiodite and hypothiocyanite all destroy the herpes simplex virus and human immunodeficiency virus.
 Both the hypothiocyanite and the hypoiodate ion products are very potent and importantly non-specific antiviral oxidants which are lethal, even in small concentrations, to the influenza virus.
 The anti-viral activity of lactoperoxidase is enhanced with increasing concentrations of iodide ion.
 This enzyme has been shown effective against a highly dangerous and tough RNA virus (poliovirus) and a long-lived DNA virus (vaccina).